Grocel/glunatest/README.md

 - Performance and memory footprint might not be optimal.
 - No continuous integration/deployment.

 ## Install
-Install this as a Garry's Mod addon.
+Install this as a Garry's Mod addon.!

 ## Usage